By Paula Simmons, Director of Employer Brand & Communications Strategy

-As your organisation continues its way towards a more diverse and inclusive team of employees, it’s important to ensure you are relying on the most up-to-date information about recruiting the right people and meeting their needs and behaviours in your hiring process.
-While there are many assumptions that have become part of accepted recruiting wisdom, are these methods still effective for interacting with diverse, modern job seekers?
+As your organisation continues to invest in creating a more diverse and inclusive team of employees, it’s important to ensure you are relying on the most up-to-date information about recruiting the right people and meeting their needs during your hiring process.
+There are many assumptions that have become part of accepted recruiting wisdom, but are these methods still effective for interacting with diverse, modern job seekers?

-Research has shown they will look at media offering roles related to their profession and then assess employers to ensure they are inclusive.
-So employers should focus on targeting the right professional channels with the right messaging.
-When candidates from underrepresented groups are searching for jobs, the right job title might be enough to get them to review an advert—but whether they apply is influenced by what they read and hear about how an organisation treats its people.
+Research has shown that candidates look at channels offering roles related to their profession and then assess employers to ensure they are inclusive.
+So, employers should focus on targeting the right professional channels with the right messaging.
+When candidates from under-represented groups are searching for jobs, the right job title might be enough to entice them to review an advert—but whether they apply is influenced by what they read and what they hear about how an organisation treats its people.

-To overcome this, employers should list only the essential criteria required and note that as the list of criteria gets longer, the applicant pool for that job will become less diverse.
-If we stick with the example of attracting more women, recruitment communications should include voices and stories from women at all levels to demonstrate they are welcome and will have the opportunity to progress.
+To overcome this, employers should list only the essential criteria.
+As the list of criteria gets longer, the applicant pool for that job will become less diverse.
+Staying with the example of attracting more women, recruitment communications should include content that showcase the voices and stories of women at all levels to demonstrate they are welcome at your organisation and will have the opportunity to progress.
 The same principle can be applied to any demographic group.

 Change won’t happen overnight.
-When it comes to engaging with candidates from under-represented groups, it’s about building an employer brand that appeals to multiple demographics and fosters a sense of belonging in an organisation—and making sure that each part of the process supports individuals from all walks of life who are the best people to fill your roles.
+When it comes to engaging with candidates from under-represented groups, it’s about building an employer brand that appeals to multiple demographics and fosters a sense of belonging in an organisation—and making sure that during each part of the candidate journey individuals from all walks of life are supported so you find the best people to fill your roles.